BigLogic-ca/rgs/markdown/chapters/05-plugin-sdk.md

 # 🔧 Plugin SDK: Build Your Own Extensions

-This guide shows you how to create custom plugins for RGS (Argis) - React Globo State.
+This guide shows you how to create custom plugins for RGS (Argis) - Reactive Global State.
 Plugins are the way to extend the store with custom functionality.

 ---